microsoft/Dev-Advocacy-Samples/README.md

 This GitHub repository contains code samples that demonstrate how you can use Windows for development.

 ## Samples
-The samples contain two tutorials:
+This repository contains two tutorials:

 - [App development with Node.js using VS Code and the Windows Subsystem for Linux (WSL)](https://github.com/Microsoft/Dev-Advocacy-Samples/tree/master/nodejs-shoppingcart)
 - [Machine learning with Python using WSL](https://github.com/Microsoft/Dev-Advocacy-Samples/tree/master/python-mlclassification)

-You can use this [one-click developer machine setup script](http://boxstarter.org/package/url?https://raw.githubusercontent.com/Microsoft/Dev-Advocacy-Samples/master/dev_setup.ps1) based on [this project](https://github.com/Microsoft/windows-dev-box-setup-scripts) to install the prequisites for the tutorials.
+You can use the [one-click machine setup script](http://boxstarter.org/package/url?https://raw.githubusercontent.com/Microsoft/Dev-Advocacy-Samples/master/dev_setup.ps1) based on [this project](https://github.com/Microsoft/windows-dev-box-setup-scripts) to install the prequisites for the tutorials.

 ## Contents
 Each sample has a README page with a set of instructions that will walk you through the tutorial.
 The instructions include: